Continual Learning with Vision-Language Models via Semantic-Geometry Preservation

-\textit{1) Anchor-induced Prototype Transfer:} After completing training, we obtain the updated model \((\mathbf{F}_{t},\mathbf{G}_{t})\) and update the visual prototypes to keep the raw-space decision reference consistent with the adapted visual encoder.
-For the newly introduced classes \(c\in\mathcal{C}_t\), we directly estimate prototypes from the available task-\(t\) training data:
+\textit{1) Anchor-induced Prototype Transfer:} After task-\(t\) training, we obtain the updated model \((\mathbf{F}_{t},\mathbf{G}_{t})\) and update visual prototypes to keep the raw-space decision references compatible with the adapted visual encoder.
+For new classes \(c\in\mathcal{C}_t\), the prototype is directly estimated from the available task-\(t\) data: